This is Day 19 of the 31 Days to Green Clean series.

 Homemade Dusting Spray

-- 1 Tbsp natural dish soap
+- 1 Tbsp natural dish soap or castile soap

 - 15 drops lemon essential oil

 Pour ingredients into a spray bottle and shake gently to combine.
 Either spray onto surface and wipe clean with a cloth, or spray it directly on the cloth and then wipe down the surface.

 Combine ingredients in a small spray bottle.
 Shake before using to make sure the mixture is combine well.
 Spray onto a cloth and wipe down the surface, don’t spray directly onto your furniture.

 Recipe #1: This cleaning solution worked the best for me.
 It seemed to clean the dust away the best, and left a slight shine behind, without being greasy or streaky.
 It smelled lovely, and very similar to how I remember Pledge smelling.
 I did use Lemongrass & Clemintine Zest scented dishsoap, so I’m sure that added to the smell a bit too.

 Recipe #2: The second recipe was very strange to me.
 It seemed thick, and didn’t spray very well.
 The combination of the olive oil and lemon juice was a very odd smell, not something I would really want to use around my home.

 It was very greasy/oily, obviously, and left streak marks behind on my coffee table.
 It did leave a little bit of a nice shine on my Willow Tree figurines, but it left greasy marks on one of my picture frames.
 I felt like I had to go back through and re-clean with the first recipe spray to remove the greasy streaks that this second recipe left.